 Elon Musk still has his own company to run.
-Here’s what to expect from Tesla earnings
+Here’s what happened with Tesla earnings

 Excitement over Elon Musk’s attempted hostile takeover of Twitter has lately buried the fact that he still has his own companies.
-Not least of them Tesla, which is the engine that drove Musk to become the world’s richest man, and supplied much of the $43 billion with which he offered to buy Twitter.
+Not least of them Tesla, which is the engine that drove Musk to become the world’s richest man and supplied much of the $43 billion with which he offered to buy Twitter.

 The electric car company will release its quarterly earnings after the stock market’s closing bell on Wednesday.
 And Wall Street is expecting a strong report, after Tesla revealed it delivered an all-time record number of vehicles in the first quarter—up nearly 70% year-over-year—despite supply-chain challenges and factory shutdowns.
 Those sales comprise the vast majority of Tesla’s revenue, which analysts are predicting to be $17.7 billion—up over 70% from last year.